Obstructions to the integrability of VB-algebroids: Background material about -groupoids and -algebroids

 \begin{example}[Tangent groupoid] Let $G\rightrightarrows M$ be a Lie groupoid.
 The application of the tangent functor to each of the structural maps that define $G$, gives rise to a Lie groupoid $TG\rightrightarrows TM$, referred to as the \textbf{tangent groupoid} of $G$.
-One easily checks that $(TG,G,TM,M)$ is a $\mathcal{VB}$-groupoid. \end{example}
+One easily checks that $(TG,G,TM,M)$ is a $\mathcal{VB}$-groupoid whose diagram is: